 We’re extremely lucky to have an abundance of ramps growing on our property.
 In the springtime you can’t step more than two feet without encountering a patch of them.

 Whenever springtime rolls around on our woodland homestead my husband and I like to exclaim, “The chive crop is coming in!”
-Wild garlic, sometimes called wild chives, grow in a thick green carpet in our woods.
+Wild chives grow in a thick green carpet in our woods.
 Their abundance is astounding.
 In the springtime we add them to everything imaginable and this year we’re going to preserve some to use throughout the year as well.
-In many countries and foraging circles ramps/wild leeks are also called wild garlic.
-What I’m referring to here is the plant that looks just like chives, with a hollow stem and small onion bulb.